LowKey88/SAJElekeeper/README.md

 After installation, you'll need to configure the integration:

 1. Go to Home Assistant > Settings > Devices & Services
-2. Click "Add Integration" and search for "SAJ Monitor"
+2. Click "Add Integration" and search for "SAJ Elekeeper"
 3. You'll be prompted to enter your API credentials:
    - **App ID**: Enter the App ID obtained from the Elekeeper developer portal
    - **App Secret**: Enter the App Secret obtained from the Elekeeper developer portal